Bobbi Gibb: Boston Marathon

 Before 1966, the longest Amateur Athletic Union (AAU)-sanctioned race for women was one and a half miles.
 Until 1972, when the first women's division marathon opened, the Boston Marathon was an AAU men's division race.
-Under the AAU rules, women are not qualified to run in men's division races.
+Under the AAU rules, women are not able to run in men's division races.

 Gibb trained for two years to run the Boston Marathon, covering as much as 40 miles in one day.
 On writing for an application in February 1966, she received a letter from the race director, Will Cloney, informing her that women were not physiologically capable of running marathon distances and that under the rules that governed amateur sports set out by the AAU, women were not allowed to run more than a mile and a half competitively.
 She realized that it was more important than ever to run and that her run would have a social significance far beyond just her own personal challenge.

 After three nights and four days on a bus from San Diego, California, Gibb arrived the day before the race at her parents' house in Winchester, Massachusetts.
 On the morning of Patriots' Day, April 19, 1966, her mother dropped her off at the start in Hopkinton.
 Wearing her brother's Bermuda shorts and a blue hooded sweatshirt over a black, tanked-top swim suit, she hid in the bushes near the starting pen.
 After the starting gun fired, she waited until about half the pack had started and then jumped into the race.

 The men soon realized that she was a woman.
 Encouraged by their friendliness and support, she removed her sweatshirt.
 To her delight and relief, the crowds cheered to see a woman running.
 The press began to report on her progress towards Boston.